 Assessing the landscape for the use of SGLT2 inhibitors in the prevention and treatment of HF, it can be concluded:

-Empagliflozin, canagliflozin, dapagliflozin or ertugliflozin are recommended for the prevention of HF hospitalisation in patients with T2DM and established CV disease or at high CV risk.
+Canagliflozin, Dapagliflozin Empagliflozin, or Ertugliflozin are all effective for the prevention of HF hospitalisation in patients with T2DM and established CV disease or at high CV risk, and this is consistent with a class effect of SGLT2 inhibitors.
+The specifically listed agents are recommended.

-Dapagliflozin or empagliflozin are recommended to reduce the combined risk of heart failure hospitalisation and CV death in patients with heart failure and reduced ejection fraction, with or without T2DM.
+Dapagliflozin or empagliflozin are recommended to reduce the combined risk of heart failure hospitalisation and CV death in patients with heart failure and reduced ejection fraction, with or without T2DM, and as yet there is insufficient evidence to claim any class effect.

 REFERENCES